srinikhil-07/PrivilegesCLI/README.md

 4. Uninstallation can also be done in user privilege if possible and make XPC to shut down itself

-## Current Status
-- [x] The working XPC daemon service and a sample client invoking it code is ready,

 ## TODO
 - [x] Add Apple's collaboration framework to XPC daemon and check if its daemon safe,
-- [ ] In client, add Apple's argument parser Swift package to parse CLI arguments,
+- [x] In client, add Apple's argument parser Swift package to parse CLI arguments,
 - [x] Test the functionality
 - [ ] Package it in PKG format
 - [ ] Add security to XPC daemon
+- [ ] Add toggle option for specified duration to the admin privilege change

 ## Usage
 Build both XPC helper and privileges CLI tool.
 1. Copy the com.privilge.helper XCP to /Library/PrivilegeHelper directory,
 2. Load the XPC daemon plist,

-3. Edit your user name in privileges CLI and its required privilege before runnig it.
-The user privilege should change accordingly.
+./privilege --user <username> --admin true

 ## Future Scope
 - [ ] This tool can be extended to other privlege operations while staying as user,
-- [ ] Some way to restrict only a set of users with some form of authorization (lise password etc.) to be able to use this tool.
+- [ ] Some way to restrict only a set of users with some form of authorization (like password, codesign etc.) to be able to use this tool.
 This will be helpful when this tool is deployed in a managed environment.

 Contributions are welcome.